scala/docs.scala-lang/_tour/higher-order-functions.md

 Higher order functions take other functions as parameters or return a function as a result.
 This is possible because functions are first-class values in Scala.
+The terminology can get a bit confusing at this point, and we use the phrase "higher order function" for both methods and functions that take functions as parameters or that return a function.

 One of the most common examples is the higher-order function `map` which is available for collections in Scala.
 ```tut